 What is a fiduciary?

-A fiduciary is a person who holds a legal or ethical relationship of trust with another person.
-Typically, a fiduciary takes care of money or investments for other people.
+The straightforward definition is that a fiduciary is a person who holds a legal or ethical relationship of trust with another person.

 Think about this.
 You go to the doctor when you’re sick and expect that doctor will do their best to get you well.
 In other words, that doctor should have your best interests at heart.
 It should be the same with your investment manager.